 And, don’t forget the natural soothers of a cozy bed, a cool washcloth on the forehead, or a hot water bottle to lean against.
 Good simple food, hearty soups, homemade lemonade and the company of loved ones are sure to help the healing process.

-Peggy O’Mara is the editor and publisher of peggyomara.com.
-She founded Mothering.com in 1995 and was its editor-in chief until 2012.
-She was the editor and publisher of Mothering Magazine from 1980 to 2011.
-The author of Having a Baby Naturally; Natural Family Living; The Way Back Home; and A Quiet Place, Peggy has conducted workshops at Omega Institute, Esalen, La Leche League, and Bioneers.
-She is the mother of four and grandmother of three.
+About Peggy O’Mara.
+I am an independent journalist who edits and publishes peggyomara.com.
+I was the editor and publisher of Mothering Magazine for over 30 years and founded Mothering.com in 1995.
+My books include Having a Baby Naturally, Natural Family Living, The Way Back Homeand A Quiet Place.
+Ihave conducted workshops at Omega Institute, Esalen, La Leche League, and Bioneers.
+I am the mother of four and grandmother of three.
+Please check out my email newsletter with free tips on parenting, activism, and healthy living.